 Slides from the June 2016 Grand Rounds: Health Equity Lecture Now AvailableOn June 24, Dr. Edward Ehlinger, MD, MSPH, Commissioner, Minnesota Department of Health, President, Association of State and Territorial Health Officials, presented "Advancing Health Equity and Optimal Health for All".
 Dr. Ehlinger discussed the Triple Aim of Health Equity as well as public health's vital role in health equity activities in our communities.
 The slide set from the lecture is available for reference or for those unable to attend the event in person.

 Watch the March 2016 Grand Rounds: The First Tobacco-free Generation

 Tobacco remains the leading cause of preventable death and disability in our community.
 Despite our reputation as a healthy city and state, smoking rates in Denver remain high compared to other urban areas.

 On March 22, Mr. Ritney Castine discussed how Truth Initiative’s mission to "speak, seek and spread the truth about tobacco through education, tobacco control research and policy studies, and community activism and engagement," can help foster the first tobacco-free generation.
-View the recording of the presentation.

 Annual Sbarbaro Memorial Lecture Series